semih-suran/jewellery-store-fe/README.md

 ### [KNOWN-ISSUES]

-- For a Non-Logged-In User > "Remove from bag" not working.

 - For a Logged-In User > On Favourites Page, when adding an item to the bag, functionality is working but also throwing some BE errors

 ### [Upcoming-Features]